MythosMachina/FrameForge/README.md

 - ffmpeg in PATH
 - GPU recommended for tagging; required for training

+## Security notice (local-only)
+FrameForge is intended for local use only.
+Do not expose it to the public internet.
+At most, run it on a trusted LAN; never on WAN.

 ## Install (single venv)
 Use the consolidated setup script:
 ```bash